uclubacct/UClub2025InventoryPricingProject/README.md

 ## Example Step by Step:
   1. Place a newly scanned Sysco invoice into 'inputs\\invoices\\' following a format exactly like 'references\\Sanitized_Redacted_Invoice_Reference.pdf'
   2. Place last month's inventory sheet with its edits and changes into 'inputs\\inventories\\' following a format exactly like 'references\\input-inventory_reference_sheet_2025-Oct-27.xlsx'
   3. Run the program 'master_pricing.py'.
+     -  ```bash
+        venv\Scripts\activate
+        python UClub2025InventoryPricingProject/master_program.py
+        ```
-  4. Open 'deliverables\\printable_inventory_sheet.xlsx' or a copy of it and hide any columns that might be deemed unnecessary for the inventory counter.
+  5. Open 'deliverables\\printable_inventory_sheet.xlsx' or a copy of it and hide any columns that might be deemed unnecessary for the inventory counter.
 Recommended columns include 'VENDOR_CODE', 'EST_PRICE', 'TOTAL_EST_PRICE', and then print the sheet.

 ## Optional Continuation:
   - It is possible new items were purchased that did not already exist in the file 'master_pricing.csv', and so those items do not have important information.
 Log into 'https://shop.sysco.com/auth/login', copy the vendor code into the search bar, and copy relevant information.